Therapy for Relationship Stress

 • Differences in emotional processing speed or expression

-• Executive functioning challenges that impact planning, follow-through, or shared responsibilities
+• Executive functioning differences that affect planning or follow-through

 • Repeated misinterpretations of tone, intent, or effort